 (Top image courtesy of University of the Underground) It would be an understatement to call Nelly Ben Hayoun's resumé intimidating.
 The award-winning French director and designer holds diverse credits that include Designer of Experiences at the SETI (Search for Extraterrestrial Intelligence) Institute; member of the Space Outreach and Education committee at the International Astronautical Foundation; WeTransfer Chief of Experiences; United Nations Advisor to the UN VR labs; and consultant for NASA.
 She even assembled and directs the International Space Orchestra (ISO)—the world's first orchestra of NASA space scientists and astronauts.
 Put simply: She puts me and you and everyone you've ever met to shame.

-For her latest project, Ben Hayoun is setting up The University of the Underground (UoU), the world's first postgraduate course based in subterranean urban spaces – the London arm of which will be based in Shoreditch's Village Underground, which has committed to a 100-year partnership with UoU, hosting the programme for a maximum of three months a year.
-The whole thing is a postgraduate programme run in collaboration with Amsterdam's Sandberg Instituut, and will provide students with scholarships to cover tuition.
-WeTransfer has committed to "100 years of education" with UoU, so the programme is set for at least the next century.
-Once on the course, students will be taught "how to engineer situations, to design experiences and events to best support social dreaming, social actions and power shifts within institutions, companies and governments".
+For her latest project, Ben Hayoun is setting up The University of the Underground (UoU), the world's first postgraduate course based in subterranean urban spaces—the London arm of which will be based in Shoreditch's Village Underground, which has committed to a 100-year partnership with UoU, hosting the program for a maximum of three months a year.
+The whole thing is a postgraduate program run in collaboration with Amsterdam's Sandberg Instituut and will provide students with scholarships to cover tuition.
+WeTransfer has committed to "100 years of education" with UoU, so the program is set for at least the next century.
+Once in the course, students will be taught "how to engineer situations, to design experiences and events to best support social dreaming, social actions and power shifts within institutions, companies, and governments."